idarif/cse15l-lab-reports/index.md

-What video games doe Prof Politz play?
+What video games does Prof Politz play?